Rights and Responsibilities

 Complaints against Former Students

-- In cases involving a Student’s conduct, the person need only have been a Student at the time of the alleged violation of the Code.
-If any proceedings under the Code cannot be initiated or completed because a Student has graduated or ceases to be a Student in accordance with the definition contained in Section III of the Code, the proceedings shall continue if the person registers again or, in the case of a person who has graduated, if the alleged offence, if proven, would impugn the validity of the degree conferred.
+- In the case of claims under this Code involving a Student’s conduct, the Respondent need only have been a Student at the time of the alleged violation of the Code.
+Subject to article 24, if any proceedings under the Code cannot be initiated or completed because a Student Respondent has graduated or ceases to be a Student in accordance with the definition contained in Section III of the Code, the proceedings shall continue if the Respondent registers again or, in the case of a Respondent who has graduated, if the alleged offence, if proven, would impugn the validity of the degree conferred.

-- If a complaint has been upheld against a Student who later graduates or ceases to be a Student in accordance with the definition contained in Section III of the Code, prior to the fulfillment of the sanction imposed, a notation shall be made on his/her academic record only indicating the sanction under the Code and that he/she cannot pursue further studies at the University until such time as the sanction imposed has been fulfilled or until he/she has made suitable arrangements with the Dean of Students to fulfill the sanction.
+- Subject to article 96, if a complaint has been upheld by a Hearing Panel against a Student who later graduates or ceases to be a Student in accordance with the definition contained in Section III of the Code, prior to the fulfillment of the sanction imposed, a notation shall be made on their academic record only indicating the sanction under the Code and that they cannot pursue further studies at the University until such time as the sanction imposed has been fulfilled, or until they have made suitable arrangements with the Dean of Students to fulfill the sanction.

-- Contractors, their employees and representatives, and visitors to the University as well as any other persons associated with or taking courses at the University or on University premises are expected to conduct themselves in a manner consistent with the Code.
-Violations of the Code by such persons may be dealt with, where applicable, as potential breaches of contract and, in addition, the President, and any other person designated by the President, may exclude each such person from any University premises and take any other steps that may be appropriate.
+- Contractors, their employees and representatives, and visitors to the University as well as any other persons associated with the University or on University premises are expected to conduct themselves in a manner consistent with the Code.
+Violations of the Code by such persons may be dealt with, where applicable, as potential breaches of contract and, in addition, the appropriate Vice‑President or delegate, and any other person designated by the appropriate Vice‑President or delegate, may exclude each such person from any University premises and take any other steps that may be appropriate.
 Should such persons believe that they have been subjected to conduct on University premises in violation of the Code, they may consult the Advisor for advice.

 Section V: Offences Prohibited Under the Code